jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 # HWA Tutorial On AMD GPU

 This tutorial guides you on setting up full video hardware acceleration on AMD integrated GPU and discrete GPU via AMF or VA-API.
-If you are on macOS, please use [VideoToolbox](/docs/general/administration/hardware-acceleration/apple) instead
+If you are on macOS, please use [VideoToolbox](/docs/general/administration/hardware-acceleration/apple) instead.

 ## Acceleration Methods